wylie/bauhaus-snippets/README.md

   !se: Enable Stylelint after disabling it
   !com: Add a CSS comment
-  !show: Add a border around a box to quickly locate it
+  !show: Add a border around a box to quickly locate it !style: Add a block of CSS that can be reused within multiple Styled Components
 ```

 ### Javascript